Blog · Review Essay · Last reviewed June 23, 2026

 An Ugly Truth: Inside Facebook's Battle for Domination was written by New York Times reporters Sheera Frenkel and Cecilia Kang and published by Harper in 2021.
 HarperCollins lists the title, subtitle, and authors on its official page.
 Amazon lists the hardcover under ASIN/ISBN-10 0062960679 and ISBN-13 9780062960672.

 The book covers a period when Facebook's public story of connection was repeatedly challenged by privacy failures, political manipulation, misinformation, content moderation crises, and internal conflict over whether the company could govern what it had built.
-The corporate name changed to Meta in October 2021, after the book's main reporting period, but the problem the book names did not disappear with the brand.
+The corporate name changed to Meta on October 28, 2021, after the book's main reporting period, but the problem the book names did not disappear with the brand.

 Denial as Architecture